 In 1464 Edward secretly married Elizabeth Woodville rather than honouring the French marriage.
 This, and the fact that Edward took advice from his father-in-law rather than Warwick and his ministers led to a breakdown in the relationship between Edward and Warwick.
 Nevertheless, Edward remained secure on the throne and his position was strengthened when Henry VI was captured and sent to the Tower of London in 1465.
 However, relations between Edward and Warwick continued to deteriorate and in 1469 Warwick withdrew his support and began to favour Edward’s younger brother, George, Duke of Clarence.

-The Lancastrians had been raising forces to challenge Edward IV and in 1469 war broke out again.
+The Lancastrians had been raising forces to challenge Edward IV and in 1469 the Wars of the Roses broke out again.

 Battle of Edgecote Moor 26th July 1469